Raiyan03/Unit-Testing/readme.md

 1. Open the Test Explorer in Visual Studio.
 2. Click on Run All or right-click on the test project and select Run Tests.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue for any bugs or feature requests.